KBSBAUDRICE/Retarget/README.md

  - Bind to Active Armature
  - Unbind Armature
  - Apply/disable/Remove constraints
  - Select Constrained Controls
  - Align Bones

 # Conversion

  - Rigify Game Friendly
- - Renames Bones
+ - Renames Bones (rig convertion)
- - Extract Metarig
+ - Extract Metarig (convert any humanoid rig to rigify)
  - Apply As Rest Pose and align the mesh to this new rest pose
- - Apply Scale / Create Scale Offset
+ - Apply Scale / Create Scale Offset ( AND FIX THE ANIMATION)
  - Merge Head/Tail

 # Animation

  - Action Range to Scene
  - Adjust Animation
- - Bake Constrained Actions
+ - Bake Constrained Actions ; "Include similar actions" allow you to bake multiple actions at once
  - Add Root Bone
  - Transfer Root Motion

+# Rigging

+- Surface Rig: Quickly add a rig on the surface of a mesh and on greace pencil

+# LOCATION

+It can be found in the context menu (right click)

 # FAQ